joaopereiradsantos/joaopereiradsantos-hugowebsite/content/home/skills.md

 # Order that this section appears on the page.
 weight: 29

-title: MBTI
+title: Personality
-subtitle: Myers–Briggs Type Indicator
+subtitle: Myers–Briggs Type Indicator (MBTI)

 # Showcase personal skills or business features.
 # - Add/remove as many `feature` blocks below as you like.